-While we are cautiously optimistic about the future, we know that many challenges remain; we must continue to employ the proven public health measures that have brought us to where we are today.
-One of the most concerning developments of the ongoing pandemic is the detection of genetic variants of SARS-CoV-2, some of which appear to be more transmissible than the original virus and less responsive to certain therapeutic agents and vaccine formulations.
-So far, scientific evidence suggests that the COVID-19 vaccines distributed in the United States under FDA Emergency Use Authorization (EUA) continue to be effective against these variants, but we must remain vigilant.
+While we are cautiously optimistic about the future, we know that many challenges remain.
+One of the most concerning developments of the ongoing pandemic is the spread of genetic variants of SARS-CoV-2, some of which appear to be more transmissible than the original virus, more virulent, and/or less responsive to certain therapeutic agents and vaccine formulations.
+So far, scientific evidence suggests that the COVID-19 vaccines distributed in the United States under FDA Emergency Use Authorizations (EUA) continue to be effective against these variants, but we must remain vigilant.
 NIAID is rapidly conducting research to better understand these emerging variants of SARS-CoV-2, how they interact with the immune system, and their implications for COVID-19 therapeutic and vaccine formulations.

 We also know that our fellow Americans in underserved and minority communities have been disproportionally affected by this pandemic.
-NIAID is committed to working directly with these communities and partnering with other agencies in the federal government, and with industry, and academia, to ensure that individuals in underserved and vulnerable communities are not left behind as we move forward towards defeating COVID-19.
-NIAID also recognizes that while many infections with SARS-CoV-2 resolve after a relatively short time, some individuals continue to suffer longer-term effects even after the virus has been eliminated from the body.
-NIAID is supporting collaborative efforts to study outcomes in patients across all ages, genders, and co-morbid conditions, who have experienced a wide range of severity of original disease, to identify and characterize these post-acute sequelae of SARS-CoV-2 infection (PASC) and develop effective strategies to address them.
+NIAID is committed to continuing to work directly with these communities, as well as partnering with other agencies in the federal government, and with industry and academia, to ensure that individuals in underserved and vulnerable communities are not left behind as we move forward towards defeating the COVID-19 pandemic.
+NIAID also recognizes that while many individuals with SARS-CoV-2 infection fully recover after a relatively short time period, some individuals suffer longer-term effects after the initial phase of illness and after the virus is cleared from the body.
+NIAID is supporting collaborative efforts to study outcomes in patients across all ages, genders, and co-morbid conditions, who have experienced a broad range of severity of original disease, to identify and characterize these post-acute sequelae of SARS-CoV-2 infection (PASC) and develop effective strategies to address them.